skarab/raspberry-sampler/README.md

      If you switch another control before a note is received, it just cancel the tap.
    - tap it two time to detach it

+    The green LED displays if the sample is attached.

 (8) play

 (9) select parameters to assign to the (10) knobs :